Staff

 megan@duluthcommunitygarden.org

 Megan Wylder (she/they) is the Program Manager for the Duluth Community Garden Program.
-She previously worked for DCGP as a MN GreenCorps member and Land Stewardship Coordinator, and is thrilled to be back in a new role.
+She previously worked for DCGP as a MN GreenCorps member and Land Stewardship Coordinator, and is thrilled to be back as the Program Manager.
 Megan graduated from Carleton College in 2013 with a degree in Environmental Studies focused on Food and Agriculture, and has been gardening, working on farms, and doing food systems work ever since.
 She is currently starting a homestead with her family just outside of Duluth.
 In addition to growing food, she enjoys knitting, weaving, and spending time in the woods.

 gus@duluthcommunitygarden.org